Skip to content

 Objects should be accessible so that your child could use them to communicate as well.

 • Symbols, or sometimes photographs, can be used to represent words and ideas without words.
-Speech and language therapists sometimes suggest this as an option for teaching your child what communication is all about, if they are having difficulty using words or understanding how to use communication and interaction.
+Speech and language therapists sometimes suggest this as an option for teaching your child what communication is all about, if they are having difficulty using words or understanding how to use communication and interaction to communicate.

 • Now/next strips help your child begin to understand routines.
 Understanding that things have a start and end is an important skill for a child to learn to help them move through their day with flexibility.